ankeesler/anwork/doc/FEATURE.md

   source creation of CLI, tests, and documentation.
 - Add a CliActionCreator interface.
 - Remove the usage functionality from the CliNodeImpl class and use a CliVisitor instead.
+- Use a builder flass for flags and reuse it in the XML parser!
+- Provide the CLI schema through a Java binary class, not a file!
+- Add more negative test cases for the XML schema!

 ## Infrastructure
 - Can we mandate that protocol buffer classes are named accordingly?